 Maudgalyāyana (Pali: Moggallāna), also known as Mahāmaudgalyāyana or by his birth name Kolita

-Linked below are places in the Pali Cannon mentioning supranormal abilities or so-called “psychic powers.”
+Linked below are places in the Pali Cannon mentioning supranormal abilities or so-called “psychic powers” or I’ve also heard the term “transconventional powers” describe this or similar.

 But first, a few questions (even though it is not worth wasting much energy defending the significance of seemingly fantastical things in comparison to where the masses still reference (their) reality: the TeeVee news media which is currently still being dumbed down to around a 5th grade level, and also whatever is on social media in alignment with it.)